 Bergdahl and Maj.
 Gen. Kenneth Dahl have met once before, briefly

-Many have called for investigation into Bergdahl's 2009 disappearance, five-year captivity
+Many have called for investigation into Bergdahl's disappearance, captivity

-Bergdahl, 28, is back on regular duty in San Antonio, Texas
+Bergdahl, 28, is back on regular duty in Texas

 Army Sgt.
 Bowe Bergdahl will meet next week with the general who’s looking into how the now-freed prisoner of war was captured by the Taliban in 2009, the Army and his attorney said.